JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 ```bash
 npm install --save-dev babel-preset-es2015 babel-preset-stage-0
 ```
-In order to access a wide range of babel plug ins click [here](https://babeljs.io/docs/plugins/)
+In order to access a wide range of Babel plug ins click [here](https://babeljs.io/docs/plugins/)

 You need to include these presets in command you issue
 ```bash